Nathan-Cav/maze-playground/README.md

 # Maze Playground

 Webpage application for testing maze algorithms.
 Maze algorithms are defined in `./algorithms`.
+The application can be run by opening `index.html` in the browser.

 ## Config